Islamists accuse U.S. of interference in Egyptian affairs

-CAIRO (Reuters) - President Mohamed Mursi’s Islamist allies accused the United States on Tuesday of blatant interference in Egypt’s affairs after Washington said Cairo was muzzling freedom of speech.
+CAIRO (Reuters) - President Mohamed Mursi’s Islamist allies accused the United States on Tuesday of blatant interference in its affairs after Washington said Cairo was muzzling freedom of speech.

 On Monday, State Department spokeswoman Victoria Nuland criticized the questioning of the most popular Egyptian television satirist over allegations that he insulted Mursi and Islam.